seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 On the other hand, clearly language production involves *some* aspects of audience design.
 For example, we often speak to children differently than adults.
 Similarly, if we're trying to be polite, we might craft our message in a way that doesn't offend our interlocutor [(Ferreira, 2019)](https://www.annualreviews.org/doi/abs/10.1146/annurev-psych-122216-011653).
 Or to make things even more extreme: we don't simply go around saying "ba ba ba", because even if *we* knew that what we intended was "Yesterday I read an excellent paper about sound change", our comprehender has no way of knowing.
 As Zipf (1949) famously argued, human language is subject to multiple **pressures**: it has to be easily produced by human speakers, but it also has to be interpretable by human comprehenders.

-But the advent of Personalized Language Models &trade; might remove the latter pressure.
+But the advent of Personalized Language Models&trade; might remove the latter pressure.
 At the very least, any given linguistic expression just needs to be comprehensible by an *NLM*, such that the *NLM* can tailor the expression to its human partner––thus reducing the need for human speakers to engage in audience design.

 # Taking Stock